spruceid/didkit-python/README.md

 > You can install `maturin` with `pip install maturin`.

 Now the `wheel` should be in the [target directory](../../target/wheel).

+### Custom Builds

+To enable or disable certain features of DIDKit, or use different cryptography backends, you will need edit the `Cargo.toml`.

 ## Development